English

 33. Exploratory Data Analysis Using Interactive Parallel Coordinates Plot Technique in an Epidemiological Study of Multidimensional Health Outcomes.Aweke A. Mitku, University of KwaZulu-Natal.

-34. Correlates and Prevalence of Female Genital Mutilation in MaliLangutani Nesco LN Miyambu, University of Witwatersrand; Keselwetse Mirriam Ngake, Lecture.
+34. Correlates and Prevalence of Female Genital Mutilation in MaliLangutani Nesco LN Miyambu, University of the Witwatersrand; Keselwetse Mirriam Ngake, Lecture.

 36. Trends and Levels of Infant Mortality in LesothoKhauhelo Mota, Wits University.